Dannydough/Preparing-AD-Infrastructure-in-Azure/README.md

 - powershell
 - Copy code
 - ipconfig /all
-- Check the DNS Settings:
+- Check the DNS Settings

 - Review the output to confirm that the DNS Server is set to DC-1’s Private IP Address.